 - Promoting reading through engaging texts

-Through our detailed School Evaluation and School Improvement Plan all staff are aware of areas for development in the school in terms of subjects, year groups and they know which children are focus children.
+Through our detailed School Evaluation and School Improvement Plan all staff are aware of areas for development in the school in terms of subjects, year groups and focus groups.